omgnetwork/elixir-omg/docs/details.md

 It exposes the information it gathers via an HTTP-RPC interface (driven by Phoenix).
 It provides a secure proxy to the child chain server's API and to Ethereum, ensuring that sensitive requests are only sent to a valid chain.

-For more on the responsibilities and design of the Watcher see [Tesuji Plasma Blockchain Design document](docs/tesuji_blockchain_design.md).
+For more on the responsibilities and design of the Watcher see [Plasma Blockchain Design document](tesuji_blockchain_design.md).

 ### Modes of the watcher